Near Optimal Alphabet-Soundness Tradeoff PCPs: Introduction

 \subsection{Open Problems}

 We end this introductory section by mentioning a few open problems for future research. \begin{enumerate} \item {\bf The Low-degree CSP Conjecture.} It would be interesting to see if our techniques have any bearing on the conjecture of~\cite{chuzhoy2022new}.
 This conjecture is a sort of a mixture between the $d$-to-$1$ games and sliding scale conjectures, and it focuses on the relation between the instance size and the soundness error, while allowing the alphabet to be quite large.
+The conjecture is motivated by improved hardness results for densest $k$-subgraph style problems, and below we give a rough description of it.

+The $2$-to-$1$ (or $2$-to-$2$) Theorem asserts that the soundness of a PCP can be arbitrarily small constant in a $d$-to-$1$ (or $d$-to-$d$) game even if $d$ is fixed; it does not apply well in the sub-constant soundness regime, though.
+The parallel repetition theorem asserts that for every $d\colon \mathbb{N}\to\mathbb{N}$, one can get a $d(n)$-to-$d(n)$ PCP with soundness which is polynomial in $1/d(n)$.
+The Low-degree CSP conjecture asks for a PCP that has $d(n)$ growing with the instance size, whose soundness decays more rapidly than polynomial in $d$.
+Specifically, it asks for $d(n) = 2^{\log^{\delta} n}$ and soundness $2^{-\log^{1/2+\delta} n}$.

-The conjecture is motivated by improved hardness results for densest $k$-subgraph style problems. \item {\bf Perfect completeness.} Our reduction starts with the $\GapLin$ problem and thus inherently has imperfect completeness.
+\item {\bf Perfect completeness.} Our reduction starts with the $\GapLin$ problem and thus inherently has imperfect completeness.
 It would be very interesting if one could prove a version of~\Cref{thm:main} with perfect completeness.
 As far as we know no result better than~\Cref{thm:soundness_alphabet_tradeoff_pc} is known to date.
-While we are not aware of any direct applications of it, we believe such result may lead to techniques which are able to give strong PCPs with perfect completeness (which are quite rare). \item {\bf Other applications.} As shown above, it is sometimes the case that results proved assuming the Unique-Games Conjecture can be translated into NP-hardness results using~\Cref{thm:main}.
+While we are not aware of any direct applications of it, we believe such a result may lead to techniques which are able to give strong PCPs with perfect completeness (which are quite rare). \item {\bf Other applications.} As shown above, it is sometimes the case that results proved assuming the Unique-Games Conjecture can be translated into NP-hardness results using~\Cref{thm:main}.
 We suspect there should be other such problems. \end{enumerate}